-Evaluating Written Expressions
+Evaluating Algebraic Expressions Worksheets

 Aligned Standard: Grade 6 Expressions and Equations - 6.EE.A.2a

 - Writing Them Step-by-step Lesson- We give you an expression in sentence form and ask you to bring the integers to life.

-- I spent a great deal of time on this one.
+- Guided Lesson Explanation - I spent a great deal of time on this one.
 See if it helps!